-Here are 10 things you should know about the delightful Judy Holliday, born 97 years ago today.
-Though she appeared in fewer than a dozen pictures (and starred or was featured in even fewer), her impact on Hollywood was indelible.
+Here are 10 things you should know about the delightful Judy Holliday, born 101 years ago today.
+Though she appeared in just a dozen or so pictures (and starred in even fewer), her impact on Hollywood was indelible.
 We have a big movie-star crush on her, and so should you.

 The delightful Judy Holliday, born Judith Tuvim in New York City 95 years ago today, appeared in fewer than a dozen pictures and starred or was featured in fewer than that, but her impact on Hollywood was indelible.
 She remains one of our very favorites.

 - Holliday grew up in Sunnyside, Queens and graduated from Julia Richman High School.

 - Holiday was rejected by Yale Drama School out of high school.